by May Swenson

 on one stilt.
 Sometimes built

 so the roof gapes.Read the poem in its entirety.

 Visit Joyce Sidman's site to see how she used the words in her name to write an ideogram poem.
 Now it's your turn to write an ideogram poem.
-Leave me a note about your work and I'll share the results here later this week.
+Won't you join us?
+Please share a link to your poem or the poem itself in the comments.